The Ryan Foundation

 Foundation Philosophy

-From the foundation's website: "The Ryan Foundation continues the philanthropic mission of its benefactors" by supporting organizations that were meaningful to Dr. Wayne and Eileen Ryan throughout their lives.
-The foundation emphasizes the founders' commitment to advancing healthcare, supporting Catholic education, and serving their community.
+From the foundation's website: "The Ryan Foundation continues the philanthropic mission of its benefactors" by supporting organisations that were meaningful to Dr. Wayne and Eileen Ryan throughout their lives.
+The foundation emphasises the founders' commitment to advancing healthcare, supporting Catholic education, and serving their community.

 Application Process & Timeline